-In addition, there is a process to review holdings in the portfolio at least annually as part of Baillie Gifford's 'climate audit' process.
+We aim to assess all holdings in the portfolio at least annually as part of Baillie Gifford's 'climate audit' process.
+This helps inform our view of climate-related risks and opportunities across the portfolio.
 The results are shown in the metrics section of this report.
 Holdings are assessed on two main criteria: